8osco/academic_performance_analysis/README.md

 | pictures |relationships_between_parent_variables.jpg|screenshot of the Plotly graph used in Analysis Step 2| 1|
 | y_profiling_report |profile_report.html**|Ydata profiling report used in Analysis Step 2| 1|

 *Due to limitations with the version of PowerBI being used, a link cannot be provided.
-The file can be downloaded from the "dashboard" folder.
+The file can be downloaded from this folder https://github.com/8osco/academic_performance_analysis/tree/main/dashboard

 **The Ydata profiling report can also be viewed directly in https://8osco.github.io/